Just how big of an impact is social media making in school districts?

 goal of any branding campaign is to differentiate your product.
 By linking student stories to the school’s brand, your audience gets a clearer picture of the unique experience of attending the districts’ schools.
 If you want social media to make an impact, it’s critical to write posts that tie your school district to a set of ideas you’re hoping to impress upon your community.

 In any marketing effort, your goal is to differentiate yourself from everyone else.
 Because the education market is so far behind other sectors in social media, it’s easy for schools to get a leg up on the competition.

-Getting started with social media marketing doesn’t have to mean devoting hours to finding the best photos and statuses to post about the school.
+Getting started with social media marketing for schools doesn’t have to mean devoting hours to finding the best photos and statuses to post about.
 Making the effort to plan in advance and share stories on the go—taking a little bit of time to focus on your school’s reputation—can transform your district’s online presence.
 Many superintendents take the plunge into social by capturing great stories in their district right when they see them.
 Whether a student is helping a friend with their homework or breaking a record in the swimming pool, taking note of a positive moment and sharing it online builds rapport with your community.

 The key to developing a great reputation online is finding the positivity in your schools and sharing those stories.
 A small effort can go a long way on social media.
 The more the community can get to know your schools, the stronger your schools’ relationship with the community.
 From seeing how effective social media can be in the private sector, we know that social platforms can be a major tool to build your school’s identity.

 SchoolCEO is free for K-12 school leaders.
 Subscribe below to stay connected with us!